 Festival History & Mission

-The Ann Arbor Film Festival is the longest-running independent and experimental film festival in North America, established in 1963.
+The Ann Arbor Film Festival is the longest-running independent and experimental film festival in North America, founded by George Manupelli in 1963.
 Internationally recognized as a premiere forum for independent filmmakers and artists, each year's festival engages audiences with remarkable cinematic experiences.
 The six-day festival presents 40 programs with more than 180 films from over 20 countries of all lengths and genres, including experimental, animation, documentary, fiction, and performance-based works.
-(50th AAFF program guide).

 For its first four decades, the festival solely exhibited works finished on 16mm.
 The AAFF remains committed to the exhibition of this medium among other formats including expanded cinematic forms.